mgsloan/mzr/readme.md

 2. It doesn't remember the snapshot dir associated with a given work dir, so you need to remember the association.

-3. When you have multiple shells on the same mizer context mutating files simultaneously, overlayfs sometimes gets rather confused.
+3. When you have multiple shells on the same mizer zone mutating files simultaneously, overlayfs sometimes gets rather confused.
 I think the solution to this is having the processes share mount namespace.